 It's nearly impossible to miss: A few miles north of Speculator, right next to Route 30, there's a boulder painted to look like a pig's head.

-Affectionally known as "Pig Rock," the man-made landmark is a welcome site for locals and travelers alike.
+Affectionately known as "Pig Rock," the man-made landmark is a welcome site for locals and travelers alike.
 It means you've arrived here, in the Adirondacks.

 "People who travel back and forth between Speculator and Indian Lake, they always love to see the rock," said Lake Pleasant town historian Anne Weaver.
 "And when summer people come through, when they hit the rock they know they're here.
 It's a novelty, and people love it."